What is credit history?

 You can think of your credit history as a financial report card.
 It’s a record of your credit activity, including whether you pay your bills, how many credit cards you have, what types of credit you use and how much debt you carry.

-Lenders use your credit history to determine whether to approve you for a loan or a credit card.
+Lenders use your credit history to determine whether to approve you for a loan or a credit card, as well as the size of your credit limit, plus the interest rate or cost of the loan you would be eligible for.
 Say you have a limited or no credit history because you’ve never used credit or just started (a situation many young consumers experience).
 If you apply for a top-tier rewards credit card, you may be turned down due to insufficient credit history.

 On the other hand, a long credit history full of on-time payments and responsible credit use can help you qualify for the best credit cards or secure a mortgage—and a favorable interest rate, too.